catherinesyeh/cs262-chat-replication/README.md

 ## Proto Files

-The proto file is in the `proto/` directory.
+The chat proto file is in the `proto/` directory.
 It is symlinked into the expected subdirectory in the server directory.
+The log-replay proto file is used by the log-replay system on the server side only, and is only located in the `server/src/main/proto/edu/harvard` directory.

 ## Server